cponcej/awesome-tech/docs/linux-microsoft.md

 		curl -LOC - url
 		wget -c url

+- Is my HTTPD using Gzip?

+		curl -sILH 'Accept-Encoding: gzip,deflate' http://cyberciti.biz | grep Content-Encoding

+- Want to use the curl command with proxy username/password on Linux/Unix?

+		curl -x usr:pwd@proxy:port url

 - You can use the text-based web browser to browse the Internet in console

 		w3m cyberciti.biz